fluffos/fluffos/docs/efun/internals/trace.md

     The trace bits are:

-    Trace all function calls to lfuns.
+    1   Trace all function calls to lfuns.

-    Trace all calls to "call_other".
+    2   Trace all calls to "call_other".

-    Trace all function returns.
+    4   Trace all function returns.

-    Print arguments at function calls and return values.
+    8   Print arguments at function calls and return values.

-    Print all executed stack machine instructions (produces a lot  of  out‐ put!).
+    16  Print all executed stack machine instructions (produces  a  lot  of output!).

-    Enable trace in heart beat functions.
+    32  Enable trace in heart beat functions.

-    Trace calls to apply.
+    64  Trace calls to apply.

-    Show object name in tracing.
+    128 Show object name in tracing.

 ### SEE ALSO